 Seek assistance from a US&R Structures Specialist (StS).
 Identify damage, hazards, and potential victim locations.

-- 1. What caused collapse?
-Potential for aftershocks, etc.? - 2.
-What is the remaining Potential Energy? (heavy objects above ground that can become a secondary collapse). - · Open voids with questionable support?. - Long Columns that can buckle? - Leaning building with racked openings? - Leaning vs Plumb walls, and Heavy vs Light walls? - 3.
+1. What caused collapse?
+Potential for aftershocks, etc.?

+- 2. What is the remaining Potential Energy? (heavy objects above - ground that can become a secondary collapse). - Open voids with questionable support?. - Long Columns that can buckle? - Leaning building with racked openings? - Leaning vs Plumb walls, and Heavy vs Light walls? - 3.
 What type of structure?
 Wood, CIP Concrete, PC Concrete, URM?
-Brittle or Ductile Structure? - 4.
+Brittle or Ductile Structure?4.
 Are floors sloped?
-Is there a ladder affect pushing out on the supporting wall?
-Is the floor hinged? - 5.
-Where are victims, and what is most efficient way to mitigate the hazards, access, and extricate victims?
+Is there a ladder affect pushing out on the - supporting wall?
+Is the floor hinged?

+5. Where are victims, and what is most efficient way to mitigate the - Where are victims, and what is most efficient way to mitigate the hazards, access, and extricate victims?